Special Bulletin on Russia-linked money laundering related to sanctions evasion

 The Special Economic Measures (Russia) Regulations consist of a dealings ban on listed individuals and entities, as well as prohibitions on specified goods and financial, technical or other services related to those goods.
 The regulations also impose restrictions on certain sectors, such as the financial, defence and energy sectors, and impose broad prohibitions on ships associated with Russia or Russian companies from docking in or passing through Canada.

-In most cases, the dealings ban prohibitions restrict persons in Canada and Canadians outside Canada from engaging in any activity related to any property of listed persons or providing financial or related services to them.
+In most cases, the dealings ban restricts persons in Canada and Canadians outside Canada from engaging in activity related to any property of listed persons or providing financial or related services to them.
 It is important to note that a number of Russian financial institutions are listed in these regulations and it is therefore prohibited for Canadians to engage in certain transactions (including payments and fund transfers) with these listed entities.

 To determine whether an individual or entity is a listed person, the Consolidated Canadian Autonomous Sanctions List is available for ease of reference.
-The Consolidated List includes individuals and entities subject to specific sanctions regulations made under the SEMA and the Justice for Victims of Corrupt Foreign Officials Act (JVCFOA).
+The consolidated list includes individuals and entities subject to specific sanctions regulations made under the SEMA and the Justice for Victims of Corrupt Foreign Officials Act (JVCFOA).
 While listings under the JVCFOA are not made in reference to a specific country, a number of Russian foreign nationals are listed, which may have implications for certain activities or transactions.
 However, please note that the inclusion of the names on this list is for administrative purposes only.
 For accurate information on which provisions from a given sanctions regulation apply to a specific individual or entity, reference must be made to the relevant regulations in which that individual or entity is listed.

-Corporate structures, high-risk jurisdictions and non-resident banking
+Opaque corporate structures, high-risk jurisdictions and non-resident banking

 Russian entities and individuals seeking to hide the origin or ownership of the proceeds of crime are known to use complex networks of corporate structures in various jurisdictions to mask their involvement in the international financial system.
 Such structures include shell and front companies designed to obscure ownership, sources of funds, and the countries involved in the financial transactions.
 Russia-linked money laundering is also known to use trade-based money laundering and other techniques to move, hide and use assets around the world.
-Potential characteristics of suspicious transactions include:

-- The involvement of legal firms, including company service providers based in offshore financial centres, that have historically specialized in Russian clientele or in transactions associated with Russian elites and their associates.
+- The involvement of legal firms, including company service providers based in offshore financial centres that have historically specialized in Russian clientele or in transactions associated with Russian elites and their associates.

 - Particular attention should be paid to jurisdictions previously associated with Russian financial flows that are identified as having a notable recent increase in new company formations.

-- A pattern of shell companies registered in traditional tax havens conducting international wire transfers using financial institutions in jurisdictions distinct from the company’s registration (non-resident banking) and associated with Russian financial flows.
+A pattern of shell companies registered in traditional tax havens conducting international wire transfers using financial institutions in jurisdictions distinct from the company’s registration (non-resident banking) and associated with Russian financial flows.

 - Nested correspondent banking, whereby banks in higher-risk jurisdictions known to cater to Russian-speaking clients, hold accounts in lower-risk jurisdictions and make international payments via these accounts.